Joana-CSilva29/Plasticity-brain-SVVR/README.md

 - Button for generation of video
 - Get colors to represent the right things
     - No network: Area Number
-    - Stimulus: Intensity of stimulation
+    - Stimulus: Color -> Activity (float), Size -> Intensity of Stimulus
     - Calcium: Calcium difference to target level (perhaps also size of the nodes)
-    - Disabled: we'll see
+    - Disabled: Size -> Active and non active neurons (binary), Color -> Activity
+- Current calcium = Size
 - Add ability to follow the highest value area over time

+2D